Diaoul/subliminal/docs/user.rst

       -m, --multi           download multiple subtitle languages
       -f, --force           replace existing subtitle file
-      -w N, --workers N     use N threads (default: 4) -c, --compatibility   try not to use unicode (use this if you have encoding errors)
+      -w N, --workers N     use N threads (default: 4) -a AGE, --age AGE     scan only for files newer or older (prefix with +) than AGE (e.g. 12h, 1w2d, +3d6h)
+      -c, --compatibility   try not to use unicode (use this if you have encoding errors)
       -q, --quiet           disable output